 5 gadgets that could reduce your car insurance

-Having a car is the ultimate convenience and many of us can’t imagine life without one, but anyone who owns a car knows how much of a money pit it can be.
+Having a car is the ultimate convenience.
+Many of us can’t imagine life without one, but anyone who owns a car knows how much of a money pit it can be.
 While insurance is an absolute necessity, increasing premiums can leave a bad taste in your mouth.
 Thankfully, there are a few things you can buy to curb the cost of your next quote.

 Get a dashcam (up to -10%)